-In an effort to promote intergovernmental cooperation, Oakland County HR Training began offering classroom-based training to employees of local communities in 2008.
-To date, 19 organizations have registered for this program.
-We are pleased to announce an enhancement to our program.
-We will now be offering Computer-Based Training (CBT).
+In an effort to promote intergovernmental cooperation, Oakland County HR Training has been offering both classroom-based training and Computer-Based Training to employees of local communities since 2008.
+To date, 42 organizations have registered for this program.
+CBT courses are a great supplement to our classroom training and provides short courses (typically 1 hour) for immediate learning and knowledge development.

 What is Computer-Based Training?

 CBT is training that is accessed from the convenience of your desktop computer and completed at your own pace.
 It is a web-based system of 80 courses available through a customized website called SkillPort.
 The program is not intended to replace classroom-based training but designed to supplement traditional methods and provide greater opportunities for skill development.
 The CBT courses partner and supplement our classroom-based program which is tied to the Oakland County Competency Models.

 Benefits of CBT